Limiting cartons, when possible, to a maximum weight of 50 pounds to make handling easier.

-- Empty drawers of breakables, spillables, items not recommended for inclusion in your shipment and anything that would puncture or damage other items.
-However, blankets, sweaters, lingerie, bath towels and similar soft, lightweight goods may be left in drawers.
+Empty drawers of breakables, spillable items not recommended for inclusion in your shipment, and anything that would puncture or damage other items.
+However, blankets, sweaters, lingerie, bath towels, and similar soft, lightweight goods may be left in drawers.

 Wind electrical cords, so they do not dangle.

-- Wrap items individually in clean paper; use tissue paper, paper towels or even facial tissue for fine china, crystal and delicate items.
+Wrap items individually in clean paper; use tissue paper, paper towels, or even facial tissue for fine china, crystal, and delicate items.
 Colored wrapping draws attention to very small things.
-Use a double layer of newspaper for a good outer wrapping.
+Use a double layer of newspaper for good outer wrapping.

-- Build up in layers, with heaviest things on the bottom, medium weight next and lightest on top.
+Build up in layers, with the heaviest things on the bottom, medium weight next, and the lightest on top.

-- Cushion well with crushed paper; towels and lightweight blankets also may be used for padding and cushioning.
-The more fragile the item, the more cushioning needed.
-Be sure no sharp points, edges or rims are left uncovered.
+Cushion well with crushed paper; towels and lightweight blankets also may be used for padding and cushioning.
+The more fragile the item, the more cushioning is needed.
+Be sure no sharp points, edges, or rims are left uncovered.

 Pack small, fragile, individually wrapped items separately or a few together in small boxes, cushioning with crushed or shredded paper.

-- Place small boxes in a single large box, filling in spaces with crushed paper.
+Place small boxes in a single large box, filling spaces with crushed paper.

-- Indicate your name and the room to which each carton should be delivered at destination.
-Tape a sign on the door of each room at destination corresponding to the carton labels so movers can get the cartons into the proper rooms quickly.
+Indicate your name and the room where each carton should be delivered at the destination.
+Tape a sign on the door of each room at the destination corresponding to the carton labels so movers can get the cartons into the proper rooms quickly.

-- Put a special mark on cartons you want to unpack first at destination.
+Put a special mark on the cartons you want to unpack first at the destination.

-- Use a material called bubble pack (plastic with bubbles) for exceptionally fragile items.
-If an item is extremely valuable as well as delicate, it might be wise to have it packed for you.
+Use a material called a bubble pack (plastic with bubbles) for exceptionally fragile items.
+If an item is extremely valuable and delicate, it might be wise to have it packed for you.
 Special materials might be needed for maximum protection.

-- If wardrobe cartons are not used, clothing should be removed from hangers, folded and placed in a suitcase or carton lined with clean paper.
+If wardrobe cartons are unused, clothing should be removed from hangers, folded, and placed in a suitcase or carton lined with clean paper.
 Some lightweight clothing – such as lingerie and sweaters – may be left in bureau drawers.

-- Family photographs, videos, slides and negatives should be packed in separate cartons rather than being combined with other household items.
+Family photographs, videos, slides, and negatives should be packed in separate cartons rather than combined with other household items.
 Protect framed photos with padding and cushioning, standing them on edge in a carton.
 Label cartons clearly for easy identification.